-Whether or not any supplement works as advertised depends on the claim being made, the ingredients included in the supplement’s formula and dosages.
+Whether or not any supplement works as advertised depends on the claims being made, the ingredients included in the supplement’s formula, and dosages.
 In this guide, we’ll walk you through it all in a step-by-step manner.
 We will finish it off with a quick discussion about the role food and exercise play in boosting testosterone.

 What’s the Difference Between Free & Bound Testosterone?

 Testosterone boosting supplements largely claim to increase the testosterone levels in the body, thereby providing increased libido, improved sexual performance, increased energy, muscle mass gains, a boosted immune system, reduced signs of aging, and more.
 But is all testosterone the same?

 Without going into too much detail, the vast majority (around 98 percent) of the testosterone in your body is bound to sex hormone-binding globulin (SHBG).
 This type of testosterone is controlled by your hypothalamus, and is released during periods of physical activity, such as working out.

 On the other hand, testosterone that isn’t already bound to SHBG circulates in your blood “freely,” which means that it is biologically active and is instantly available for your body to use.

 How does all of this relate?
 It’s free testosterone that many supplements promise to boost.
 But do their most ingredients have sufficient clinical support showing they’re effective for this purpose?

 If we’re going to answer the ‘effective’ question, we first need to know which ingredients we’re referencing.

 What Are Some Common Ingredients Found in Testosterone Booster Supplements?